Space management tips to help your people thrive in a hybrid workplace

 With the space usage data and results of your employee surveys, you can plan your hybrid workplace.
 Start with identifying your workplace space goals.
 The most common goal for hybrid workplaces is space efficiency.
 This means converting underused spaces into more sought after ones.
 But you should also focus on making the workplace an enjoyable place for employees to be.
 For example, you may aim to increase employees’ use of collaboration and social spaces in the workplace.
 Another goal may be to increase employee adoption of your space management tools so you have more data to work with.

 Once you know what you want to accomplish, the next step is to identify space planning constraints.
 Constraints will help guide your plans and ensure you’re building a workplace that meets the needs of your employees and business.
-Here are some constraints to consider:

-what is your budget and how might that impact your investments and planning outcomes?
+- Budget: What is your budget and how might that impact your investments and planning outcomes?

-how much wiggle room do you have?
+- Square feet: How much wiggle room do you have?
 If you’re tight on space, consider which elements of the workplace can flex to serve more than one purpose.
 Considering hybrid employees desire flexibility, this is a good call even if you’re working with sufficient space.

-is this an ongoing project or are you building a workplace from the ground up?
+- Time: Is this an ongoing project or are you building a workplace from the ground up?
 In either case, it’s important to set a timeline and milestones to meet.
 This will keep your team inspired and on track toward your end goals.
 It’ll also ensure stakeholders and executives are in the loop and aligned on your timeline.

 Once you’ve defined your constraints, list the changes and updates you want to make.
-This can be as simple as creating a spreadsheet and listing every space you have on-site.
+This can be as simple as creating a spreadsheet and listing every space you have onsite.
 Then track whether you want to make changes to the space or keep it as-is.
 Describe any changes you want to make and include important information like:

-• Cost estimates
+- Cost estimates

-This should be informed by your overall budget.
+This should be informed by your overall budget. - Why you want to make changes

-Use space data and employee survey results to inform this.
+Use space data and employee survey results to inform this. - Expected outcome

-Draw from the goals you’ve established.
+Draw from the goals you’ve established. - How you’ll measure success

 This could be higher space adoption rates, increase in employee sentiment, increase in the number of people who register for work, or any other metric that matters to your company.
 (More on this in the next section.)